-Grisebach cinema verite style has much in common with that of Christian Petzold in the way she slowly builds her narrative offering plausible characterisations and a palpable feel of the locale.
-She also uses non-professional actors in a drama that is strangely unsettling, while also remaining enigmatic, particularly in its inconclusive but fitting finale.
+Grisebach’s enigmatic style of storytelling has much in common with that of Christian Petzold in the way she slowly builds her narrative offering plausible characterisations and a palpable feel of the locale.
+And here the sweltering heat of the Bulgarian summer adds to the feelings of simmering tension under the surface of the uneasy bonhomie that develops between the two sides.
+The same sideways glances and slight suspicion is again present here as it was in her two previous features, contrasting girl with boy (Mein Stern); man with wife (Longing) and German with Bulgarian.
+She again uses non-professional actors in a drama that is strangely unsettling, while also remaining enigmatic, particularly in its inconclusive but non unsurprising finale.

-The story centres on maverick former soldier “The Lieutenant” Meinhard (Neumann) who has only recently joined his German co-workers but instead of bonding with them decides to explore the area on a white horse wandering in the hills nearby.
+The action focuses of Meinhard, a strong and silent former soldier “The Lieutenant” (Neumann) who has only recently joined his German co-workers but instead of bonding with them, keeps his own counsel, exploring the area on a white horse he has borrowed from a local teenager Wanco (Bashev).
 Recalling a German version of Clint Eastwood in his strong and silent demeanour, his killer stare comes in handy when signalling disapproval.
-It emerges there were sociable links between the villagers and German soldiers during WWII) and he quickly makes friends in the shape of teenager Yanco whose uncle, Adrian (Syuleyman Alilov Letifov), turns out to be the owner of the horse, and the two become strong buddies using hand signals, despite the language barrier.
+It emerges there were sociable links between the villagers and German soldiers during WWII) and he quickly makes friends with Wanco’s uncle, Adrian (Syuleyman Alilov Letifov), who turns out to be the owner of the horse, and the two become strong buddies using hand signals, despite the language barrier.

 Grisebach explores cultural differences and it soon becomes clear that the locals are not to be messed with when a young woman is challenged by Meinhard’s co-worker who takes her sunhat while they are all swimming in the river.
-This becomes a bone of contention between German and Bulgarian, clearly establishing the close ties and fierce protection of the local womanby their men.
+This becomes a simmering bone of contention between German and Bulgarian, clearly establishing the close ties and fierce protection of the local woman by their men.

-There is an enigmatic and meandering quality to the narrative that could have benefitted from some tightening up in the second act – two hours running time is too long for a film of this nature, where suspense and atmosphere is all that drives the narrative forward, but nothing major happens along the way.
-There is much to be enjoyed from the interplay between the characters and Neumann is a fascinating performer in his role as a quintessentially mercurial man who has nothing to lose.
+There is an enigmatic and meandering quality to the narrative that could have benefitted from some tightening up in the second act – two hours running time is a tad too long when suspense and atmosphere is all that drives the narrative forward.
+As in LONGING, Grisebach’s signature subtle seimic change is shifting the the social scenery, niggling away at the fault lines as the unrest between foreigner and native grows more apparent.
+There is much to be enjoyed from the interplay between the characters.
+Neumann is a fascinating performer in his role as a quintessentially mercurial but benevolent presence who has nothing to lose but is never malicious.
 MT